Deuteronomy 6

 6And these words, which I command thee this day, shall be in thine heart:

-The words are not to stay external, inscribed in a law code.
-They are to move into the deepest part of a person: the heart, the place where will and desire live.
-God's words are to become part of your interior landscape, so that when you face a choice, His voice is not foreign - it is the voice of the One you have loved and who has loved you.
+The words are to move into the deepest part of a person: the heart, the place where will and desire live.
+God's words are to become part of your interior landscape, so that when you face a choice, His voice sounds familiar - the voice of the One you have loved and who has loved you.

 Deuteronomy 6:6-9Binding God's Words Into Daily Life

 The words move from heart to household.
-Parents are to teach them to children - not in a school or sanctuary, but "when thou sittest in thine house, and when thou walkest by the way, and when thou liest down, and when thou risest up."
-Faith is not a class.
-It is conversation woven into the fabric of daily life.
-At the breakfast table.
-On the way to work.
-Before sleep.
-The first thing in the morning.
-The Shema is not Sunday religion.
-It is every day, all the time, the ordinary hours where belief becomes flesh.
+Parents are to teach them to children "when thou sittest in thine house, and when thou walkest by the way, and when thou liest down, and when thou risest up."
+Faith is conversation woven into the fabric of daily life - at the breakfast table, on the way to work, before sleep, the first thing in the morning.
+The Shema lives in every day, all the time, the ordinary hours where belief becomes flesh.

 Deuteronomy 6:10-12The Test That Prosperity Brings

-10And it shall be, when the Lord thy God shall have brought thee into the land which he sware unto thy fathers, Abraham, Isaac, and Jacob, to give thee great and goodly cities, which thou buildedst not, 11And houses full of all good things, which thou filledst not, and wells digged, which thou diggedst not, vineyards and olive trees, which thou plantedst not; when thou hast eaten and art full; 12Then beware lest thou forget the Lord, which brought thee forth out of the land of Egypt, from the house of bondage.
+10And it shall be, when the LORD thy God shall have brought thee into the land which he sware unto thy fathers, to Abraham, to Isaac, and to Jacob, to give thee great and goodly cities, which thou buildedst not, 11And houses full of all good things, which thou filledst not, and wells digged, which thou diggedst not, vineyards and olive trees, which thou plantedst not; when thou shalt have eaten and be full; 12Then beware lest thou forget the LORD, which brought thee forth out of the land of Egypt, from the house of bondage.

 The picture is vivid and startling.
 Israel will enter a land they didn't build - with cities already standing, houses already full of goods, wells already dug, vineyards and olive trees already planted.
 They will eat and be full.
 They will enjoy the fruits of labor that was not theirs.
 This is mercy.
 This is grace.
 But it is also the most dangerous moment in Israel's story.

-The test is not opposition or hardship.
 Hardship, paradoxically, keeps you close to God.
 When you cry out from hunger or danger, you cannot pretend you are self-sufficient.
 But plenty whispers a different temptation: I am self-sufficient.
 The goods around me came from reasonable causes - good soil, hard work, favorable weather.
 God feels less urgent when the pantry is full.
-The danger is not that you will worship Baal openly.
-It is that you will simply forget.
-The Lord will fade into the background of an ordinary, prosperous life.
+The danger is that you will simply forget, letting the Lord fade into the background of an ordinary, prosperous life.

 Deuteronomy 6:13-15Fear the Lord and Keep His Commandments

-13Thou shalt fear the Lord thy God, and serve him, and shalt swear by his name.
-14Ye shall not go after other gods, of the gods of the people which are round about you; 15(For the Lord thy God is a jealous God among you) lest the anger of the Lord thy God be kindled against thee, and he destroy thee from off the face of the earth.
+13Thou shalt fear the LORD thy God, and serve him, and shalt swear by his name.
+14Ye shall not go after other gods, of the gods of the people which are round about you; 15(For the LORD thy God is a jealous God among you) lest the anger of the LORD thy God be kindled against thee, and destroy thee from off the face of the earth.

-The word returns: fear the Lord.
-Not fear only the Lord, but fear Him with a fear that shapes your life, your oaths, your choice of whom to serve.
+The word returns: fear the Lord - with a fear that shapes your life, your oaths, your choice of whom to serve.
 This is where the warning becomes urgent.
-The gods of Canaan are not conquered simply by ignorance - they are constantly present, always offering another way, another loyalty, another source of blessing.
+The gods of Canaan are constantly present, always offering another way, another loyalty, another source of blessing.

 Massah was the place where Israel argued with Moses and demanded water, testing God: "Is the Lord among us or not?"
 (Exodus 17:7).
 To "tempt" God means to put Him to the test - to demand a sign, to act as though His word is insufficient unless He proves Himself again.
 It is the sin of doubt dressed up as a request for reassurance.